 Don't forget to wrap the outside of any two-piece pan in a double layer of heavy-duty aluminum foil before placing in a water bath.

 Thank you for spending time with me today.
-Enjoy the roasted corn cheesecake, and if you have any questions, don’t hesitate to get in touch.
+Enjoy the cheesecake, and if you have any questions, don’t hesitate to get in touch.
 I’m happy to help.

 Take care, and have a lovely day.